BRTNetwork/brt-lib/README.md

 ## [➡️ Applications and Projects](APPLICATIONS.md)

-What is ripple-lib used for?
-The applications on the list linked above use `ripple-lib`.
+What is brt-lib used for?
+The applications on the list linked above use `brt-lib`.
 Open a PR to add your app or project to the list!

 ### Features